-If you think you’re ready to make the transition from cot to crib, here are 10 tips to help you do it!
+If you think you’re ready to make the transition from co-sleeper or bassinet to the crib, here are 10 tips to help you do it!

 Transition to Crib Tip #1 – Have A Safe Sleep Space

 Before you think about transitioning your baby to a crib, make sure to have a safe sleep space set up for your baby.
 This will help her sleep better and safer and includes:

 - A crib area that is free from all toys, bumpers, pillows, and stuffed animals.
 Remember, a boring crib is a safe crib.